HanafiAhmat/lapis-orkestra/README.md

 ## Research Context

 This framework is developed as part of a Master’s programme in Computer Science, focusing on **software maintenance and incremental development through modular design**.
+This repository supports Chapters 4 and 5 of the accompanying Master’s thesis.

 Supporting documentation expands on architectural decisions and their academic justification.